-Eczema or dermatitis is a term used to describe a group of noncontagious, inflamed skin conditions that result in chronic, relapsing and very itchy rashes.
-Atopic dermatitis is one type of eczema that usually starts in infancy or childhood.
-Symptoms vary from person to person but often include dry or blistered, red, oozing, itchy patches on the skin.
-In chronic cases, the patches can become thickened from scratching.
-Eczema can range from minor to severe and can show up on any part of the body.
+Eczema or dermatitis is a term used to describe a group of noncontagious, inflamed skin conditions that result in chronic, very itchy rashes.
+Atopic dermatitis is one type of eczema that usually starts in infancy or childhood but can begin at any age.

 Atopic Dermatitis or Atopic Eczema